joshuamorris3/namecheap-ddns-update/README.md

 Basic usages is as follows:
 ```
 Usage: namecheap-ddns-update [-h] [-e] [-d DOMAIN] [-s SUBDOMAINS] [-i IP] [-t INTERVAL]
-Update the IP address of one or more subdomains, of a domain you own at
+Update the IP address of the bare domain and/or one or more subdomains, of a
-namecheap.com.
-This can only update an existing A record, it cannot create
+domain you own at namecheap.com.
+This can only update an existing A record, it
-a new A record.
-Use namecheap's advanced DNS settings for your domain to
+cannot create a new A record.
+Use namecheap's advanced DNS settings for your
-create A records.
+domain to create A records.
 The args d, s and i have corresponding ENV options.
-The
-Dynamice DNS Password has to be set with the NC_DDNS_PASS environment variable.
+The Dynamice DNS Password has to be set with the NC_DDNS_PASS environment variable.
 You could also create an environment file in the same directory as the script,
 called .env, or in directory of the user running this script, called
 .namecheap-ddns-update.
 The .env file is sourced first if found, if it does